-- a) PUBLIC/PRIVATE OPINIONS: A Special Eurobarometer report on biotechnology released in 2010 indicated that 54 percent of Belgians surveyed believed that biotechnology and genetic engineering "will have a positive effect on (the) way of life in the next 20 years."
+a) PUBLIC/PRIVATE OPINIONS: A Special Eurobarometer report on biotechnology released in 2010 indicated that 54 percent of Belgians surveyed believed that biotechnology and genetic engineering "will have a positive effect on (the) way of life in the next 20 years."
 However, 65 percent of Belgians did not agree that "the development of GE food should be encouraged" (26 percent agreed).
 Based on the survey, Belgians surveyed mostly disagreed about encouraging artificially introducing a resistance gene from another species into a new plant, but the majority agreed with encouraging artificially introducing a gene found naturally in that species.
 Eurobarometer reports are carried out for the European Commission, and they are released annually or on a special basis.
 The last report on biotechnology report was released in 2010; however, a special report on "Europeans, Agriculture, and CAP" and another on "Making our food fit for the future" were published in October 2020.
-"Making our food fit for the future" indicated that 95 percent of EU respondents "think that agriculture and rural areas are important for (the) future of the European Union." - b) MARKET ACCEPTANCE/STUDIES: The Flemish Farmers Organization (Boerenbond) is pragmatic and in favor of planting biotech crops but has also the position that biological material protected by patent rights should be freely available for the development of new varieties.
+"Making our food fit for the future" indicated that 95 percent of EU respondents "think that agriculture and rural areas are important for (the) future of the European Union."
+However, in a 2022 Eurobarometer survey concerning food safety in the EU, the Belgian population indicated a decreased level of concern regarding genetically modified ingredients in food or drinks compared to their earlier responses in 2019 and, on average, expressed less concern compared to the EU average response.

+b) MARKET ACCEPTANCE/STUDIES: The Flemish Farmers Organization (Boerenbond) is pragmatic and in favor of planting biotech crops but has also the position that biological material protected by patent rights should be freely available for the development of new varieties.
 Conversely, there is reported resistance from retailers and consumers to accept food products containing biotech ingredients, in particular to export markets such as Germany.
 As noted above, the Belgian livestock sector depends largely on feed imports from third countries, mainly soybean meal, which for a major part is GE.
 There is no resistance from consumers for meat from animals fed with biotech feed, however, such meat does not have to be labeled as fed with GE feed (for more information, see Regulation (EC) No 1830/2003 concerning the traceability and labelling of GE food and feed products).